-In the region of Bihar from which I belong, Dal Paratha is the considered an auspicious food for any new beginning.
+In the region of Bihar from which I belong, Dal Paratha is considered an auspicious food for any new beginning.
 When a newly married daughter in law joins the family, the first ritual involves making Dal Paratha, which we also call Dal Poori, the reason for which is unknown.
 This is another tradition in which the bride only has to touch it and other ladies help her in completing the task.

-I got married into a family which has different customs and rituals so I couldn't do so, but after pag phere ki rasam, when I returned to my mom's place, she made sure that Dal Poori and Kheer was there to welcome me.
+I got married into a family which has different customs and rituals so I couldn't do so, but after pag phere ki rasam, when I returned to my mom's place, she made sure that Dal Poori and Kheer were there to welcome me.